makerdao/ex_testchain/DOCKER_SERVICE.md

 ```
 It will start ganache chain based on your files.
 **Note:** chain will continue running and your data might be changed !

+## Concusion

+Most of things like adding ports and starting docker might be wrapped into `Makefile`
+And start usage might be something like:
+`make start -p 8545 8546 7545 -v /tmp/ganache:/var/ganache`